andreinitescu/GridSplitterApp/README.md

 ![iOS screenshot](DnaXEi1wzw.gif)

 The XAML for this layout is included in the sample app: [/GridSplitterApp/GridSplitterApp/MainPage.xaml)](/GridSplitterApp/GridSplitterApp/MainPage.xaml)
+It also shows how you can easily change the style of the GridSplitter control.

 Add GridSplitter to your project
 -----------------------